paulsinnett/SSAO/README.md

 ![seat without normal map](https://github.com/paulsinnett/SSAO/assets/3679392/024009f0-2952-4857-a494-c79ddb5c3b52)

-The seat of the chair without normal mapping is roughly the same.
+The seat of the original chair without normal mapping is roughly the same.
 It is full green in the middle, tinting red to the right and blue to the front.

 ![normal mapped seat](https://github.com/paulsinnett/SSAO/assets/3679392/38f0d032-e29d-46b1-a5a4-1f319242363c)

-With normal mapping, in the middle it already appears tinted towards the blue.
+But with normal mapping, in the middle it already appears tinted towards the blue, and then it tints further from there.
 This doesn't appear correct.

 ![image](https://github.com/paulsinnett/SSAO/assets/3679392/8abbd68a-73e4-4e94-b319-2a9c4b289da6)